Jennstuw/Ghost-Net-Fishing/README.md

 ---

-## ▶️ How to Run the Project/ Wie man das Projekt ausführt
+## ▶️ How to Run the Project/Wie man das Projekt ausführt

 ### **Step 1: Build**